Dinushan-S/Dinushan-S/README.md

 - 👋 Hi, I’m @Dinushan-S
 - 👀 I’m interested in Games and midnight Coding
-- 🌱 I’m currently learning Mern
+- 🌱 I’m currently working on flutter and learning solidity
 - 💞️ I’m looking to collaborate on Mern project
 - 📫 How to reach me